 Restoring the Streams

-During our stream restoration project, we repaired the eroded stream channel and stream banks, installed log and rock structures to regulate the flow of water, and constructed pools for stream creatures to thrive.
+During the stream restoration project, we repaired the eroded stream channel and stream banks, installed log and rock structures to regulate the flow of water, and constructed pools for stream creatures to thrive.

 We restored over 3,000 linear feet of streams flowing into Newfound Creek in the French Broad River watershed.
 We created a 150 ft. buffer that extends on either side of the stream channel (300 ft/25 acres total), and planted over 25,000 native trees and shrubs.
 These plantings in the buffer area will produce deep root structures to help prevent future erosion issues.
 The buffer zone will also provide habitat for native animals.